- Last updated:

 Following the adoption of the plan, council continues to deliver progress on actions across the seven key priority areas.

-In 2015, council commissioned the latest in a series of surveys to obtain accurate data on cycling participation and perceptions of cycling by Sunshine Coast residents.
-The National Cycling Participation Survey Sunshine Coast (2015) report outlines survey findings on participation and perception and provides comparisons with Queensland and Regional Queensland participation data.
+In 2021, council commissioned the latest in a series of surveys to obtain accurate data on walking and cycling participation and perceptions by Sunshine Coast residents.
+The National Cycling Participation Survey Sunshine Coast (2021) report outlines survey findings on participation and perception and provides comparisons with Queensland and Regional Queensland data.

-These findings will provide a benchmark for measuring future progress for cycling.
+These findings will provide a benchmark for measuring future progress for walking and cycling.